GiveRadar doesn't take a cut. We couldn't find a direct donate page, so visit their site.

 - What is The British Film Institute?

-- The British Film Institute is a arts & culture nonprofit organization, United Kingdom.
+- The British Film Institute is a arts & culture unincorporated association based in London, United Kingdom.
 The BFI is the lead organisation for film in the UK.
 Our mission is to ensure that film is central to our cultural life, in particular by supporting and nurturing the next generation of filmmakers and audiences.

 - When was The British Film Institute founded?